KonstantinosChanioglou/CWS/README.md

    6) Invoke-WebRequest -Uri "http://localhost:8080/process/execute?processId=service-task-session" -Method POST

 5) Open Camunda processes and tasklist from docker to see the execution
+6) For the database
+   1) Go to the External systems folder inside the PatientMedicalRecordsDb
+   2) docker-compose up --build
+      3) to build the container containing the database pretending the external system

 So far what I have:
 1) Service task can execute precompiles classes in the project in order to publish specific topics to the message broker